 Application Timeline and Procedures

-The deadline for all application materials, including transcripts and letters of recommendation, is February 28 at 5:00 p.m.
+The deadline for all application materials, including letters of recommendation, is February 1 at 5:00 p.m.
 (EST).
-There is no fee to apply to any of the internships.

-We recommend that you edit your application carefully before submitting, and perhaps ask one of your instructors or professors to look over your personal statement.
-If you are unsure about how to write a personal statement, or what writing sample to submit, consider contacting the career services center at your college or university for guidance.
+We recommend that you edit and proofread your application carefully before submitting it, and perhaps ask one of your current or former instructors to look over your personal statement.
+If you are unsure about how to write a personal statement or are uncertain which work sample to submit, consider contacting the career services center at your college or university for guidance.

 Interviews are not required.
 Do not contact individual staff members about internships in their departments.
 Please refer to our Frequently Asked Questions if you have general questions about the program.

-All qualified applicants will receive consideration for an internship without regard to race, color, sex, age, national origin, religion, disability, veteran status, sexual orientation, marital status, citizenship, or any other protected status.
+All qualified applicants are considered for an internship without regard to race, color, sex, age, national origin, religion, disability, veteran status, sexual orientation, marital status, citizenship, or any other protected status.
 The National Gallery of Art is committed to diversity and offers equal opportunity and treatment to all who apply.

 Summer Internship Projects